 Basically, credential stuffing is when breached username or email/password combos are used to hack into other user accounts.
 This could impact anyone who has used the same username and password combo across multiple sites.
 This is concerning as the Collection #1 breach contains almost 2.7 billion combos.

-How Do I Know if I’ve Been Impacted?
+How Do I Know if I’ve Been Impacted By the Collection #1 Data Breach?

 Thankfully, the easiest way to see if any of your email addresses, usernames, or passwords have been affected by Collection #1 is to use Hunt’s HIBP.
 You may have even used this resource to know whether or not to change a password after past breaches like Equifax!